 Windows, external doors and joinery

 Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+Ongoing maintenance should be anticipated to sealed units and opening mechanisms.

-External decorations
+External decoration ıs

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

 Conservatories/porches

-Repair category -
+Repair category N/A

-Notes N/A
+Notes Not applicable.

 Communal areas

-Repair category -
+Repair category N/A

-Notes N/A
+Notes Not applicable.

 Garages and permanent outbuildings

-Repair category -
+Repair category N/A

-Notes N/A
+Notes Not applicable.